-The compensation program in effect for our named executive officers for fiscal year 2022 reflects a combination of individually negotiated compensation arrangements that we have entered into with certain of our named executive officers, as described below, and a total compensation program for our executive officers developed in prior periods by our compensation committee and further refined by it in fiscal year 2022 as described in more detail below.
-Our compensation committee annually reviews and periodically adjusts the total compensation payable to our named executive officers based on the information and factors discussed below and recommendations made by our Chief Executive Officer (other than with respect to his own compensation) from time to time.
+The compensation program in effect for our named executive officers for fiscal year 2023 reflects a combination of individually negotiated compensation arrangements that we have entered into with certain of our named executive officers, as described below, and a total compensation program for our executive officers developed in prior periods by our compensation committee and further refined by it in fiscal year 2023 as described in more detail below.
+Our compensation committee annually reviews and periodically adjusts the total compensation payable to our named executive officers based on the information and factors discussed below and recommendations made by our Chief Executive Officer (other than with respect to his own compensation) from time to time

-In connection with its engagement of Pearl Meyer (as noted elsewhere in this Proxy Statement), our compensation committee reviewed our peer group at the beginning of fiscal year 2022, which included companies in the semiconductor, electric components, communications equipment and electronic manufacturing industries.
-The compensation committee's assessment of potential peers included whether the companies are direct market share competitors, broader competitors for employee talent and industry comparators, as well as the frequency the comparators were used as a peer compensation benchmarks among other companies in the peer group.
-Potential peers were also assessed based on their relative size, including trailing quarterly and annual revenue as well as market capitalization as of December 31, 2020 and October 6, 2021, relative gross margins and research and development ("R&D") expense and their market capitalization to revenue ratio, recognizing that there are a limited number of direct market share comparators of similar size to us.
+During fiscal year 2023, our compensation committee reviewed total compensation data and proxy statement data previously compiled in fiscal year 2022 by Pearl Meyer & Partners, LLC ("Pearl Meyer"), as a reference in evaluating and refining our executive and director compensation programs.
+More specifically, during fiscal year 2023 our compensation committee reviewed compensation paid by our peer group companies.
+This peer group included companies in the semiconductor, electric components, communications equipment and electronic manufacturing industries who were assessed, in addition to other factors, based on their relative size, including trailing quarterly and annual revenue as well as market capitalization as of December 31, 2020 and October 6, 2021, relative gross margins and research and development ("R&D") expense and their market capitalization to revenue ratio, recognizing that there are a limited number of direct market share comparators of similar size to us.
 The revenue range of the selected companies varied between \$452 million and \$4.3 billion, and market capitalization (as of October 1, 2021) varied between \$2.6 billion and \$23.8 billion.
-Our relative positioning was at the 14th percentile of revenue and the 21st percentile of market capitalization.
-Selected peers were unchanged from the prior fiscal year and consisted of the following companies: II-VI, Inc., Allegro MicroSystems, Inc., Belden Inc., Diodes, Inc., IPG Photonics Corp., Lattice Semiconductor Corp., Lumentum Holdings, Inc., MaxLinear, Inc., Monolithic Power Systems, Inc., Power Integrations, Inc., Qorvo, Inc., Semtech Corp., Silicon Laboratories, Inc. and Wolfspeed, Inc.
+Our relative positioning at the time of assessment was at the 14th percentile of revenue and the 21st percentile of market capitalization.
+Those peers consisted of the following companies: II-VI, Inc. (now Coherent Corp.), Allegro MicroSystems, Inc., Belden Inc., Diodes, Inc., IPG Photonics Corp., Lattice Semiconductor Corp., Lumentum Holdings, Inc., MaxLinear, Inc., Monolithic Power Systems, Inc., Power Integrations, Inc., Qorvo, Inc., Semtech Corp., Silicon Laboratories, Inc. and Wolfspeed, Inc.

-Based on the analysis and guidance provided by Pearl Meyer, including industry total compensation and peer proxy statement data, as well as subjective factors, such as the relative importance we place on each role within the Company, internal pay equity and other factors, in October 2021, our compensation committee established fiscal year 2022 total target direct compensation levels for our named executive officers that were above the corresponding levels from fiscal year 2021.
-Our compensation committee, in connection with Pearl Meyer, also reviewed our total compensation program, primarily consisting of base salary, short-term cash incentives and long-term equity incentives, as discussed in further detail below, with the intention of ensuring that the program was designed to provide each executive officer with the opportunity to realize targeted total compensation while furthering the objectives of our executive compensation programs described above.
-As a result of the advice and guidance provided by Pearl Meyer, our compensation committee decided to introduce a relative total shareholder return ("rTSR") component in our executive compensation program in fiscal year 2022.
-Please see the "Performance-Based Equity Incentives- rTSR PSUs" section of this Proxy Statement for more information concerning the rTSR PSUs (as defined below).
-Based on our review of the data described above, we believe that the total compensation provided to our named executive officers in fiscal year 2022 was generally slightly below market median to market median overall assuming achievement of our target performance goals applicable to the short-term cash incentives and long-term equity incentives granted to such named executive officers in fiscal year 2022 (discussed in more detail below), and market median to above market median overall assuming achievement of our maximum performance goals.
+Using such industry total compensation and peer proxy statement data, as well as subjective factors, such as the relative importance we place on each role within the Company, internal pay equity and other factors, in October 2022 our compensation committee established fiscal year 2023 total target direct compensation levels for our named executive officers that were above the corresponding levels from fiscal year 2022.
+Our compensation committee also reviewed our total compensation program, primarily consisting of base salary, short-term cash incentives and long-term equity incentives, as discussed in further detail below, with the intention of ensuring that the program was designed to provide each executive officer with the opportunity to realize targeted total compensation while furthering the objectives of our executive compensation programs described above.
+Based on our review of the data described above, we believe that the total compensation provided to our named executive officers in fiscal year 2023 was generally slightly below market median to market median in the aggregate, assuming achievement of our target performance goals applicable to the short-term cash incentives and long-term equity incentives granted to such named executive officers in fiscal year 2023 (discussed in more detail below), and market median to above market median in the aggregate, assuming achievement of our maximum performance goals.